 - Look at people when they are speaking with you.
 Be engaged and attentive.

-- When meeting someone, always offer your name along with that handshake, fist bump or “air hug”.
+- When meeting someone, always offer your name.
 Even if you’ve met before, they may not recall your name… so subtly remind them.
 Conversely, if someone provides you their name, please reciprocate, “nice to see you again Dave, I’m Susan…”

 - If your phone rings in social situations, mute it or better yet turn your phone to silent or vibrate …surely you have heard of this thing called “voicemail”?!